mongodb/mongo-java-driver/readme.md

   </a>
 </p>

-To run the tests, run `mvn` in the project root directory.
+To run the tests, run `mvn verify` in the project root directory.